Dog-like robots now on sale for $75,000, with conditions

 Boston Dynamics on Tuesday started selling its four-legged Spot robots online for just under $75,000 each.

-The agile robots can walk, climb stairs and open doors.
+The agile robots can walk, climb stairs and observe their surroundings with cameras and other sensors.
 But people who buy them online must agree not to arm them or intentionally use them as weapons, among other conditions.

+“The key goal for us is to make sure people trust robots,” Michael Perry, the company's vice president for business development, said in an interview with The Associated Press.
+“Somebody wanted to use Spot for a haunted house and we said no to that.
+It frames the robot in a negative context.”

-“Spot is an amazing robot, but is not certified safe for in-home use or intended for use near children or others who may not appreciate the hazards associated with its operation,” the terms and conditions state.
+The terms and conditions state that “Spot is an amazing robot, but is not certified safe for in-home use or intended for use near children or others who may not appreciate the hazards associated with its operation."

+Perry said if a buyer violates the conditions, the company can nullify its warranty, decline to repair the robot and not renew its license, which would eventually cause the machine to deactivate.

 Boston Dynamics has been developing its dexterous robots through decades of military-funded research.
 The Waltham, Massachusetts, company is now finding commercial applications for them for the first time since it was founded in 1992.